austin-thesing/GitCommitGenius/README.md

 5. Open a Git repository in the new window.
 6. Make some changes to files in the repository and stage them.
 7. Run the command "Generate Commit Summary" from the Command Palette (Ctrl+Shift+P).
-8. The extension will generate a summary based on your staged changes.
+8. If you're a premium user, the extension will analyze the commit history, generate a summary based on your staged changes, and suggest related changes.
 9. Edit the summary if needed and confirm to create a commit.

 ## Troubleshooting